Canada's International Transactions in Securities

 - international security transactions representing direct investment capital by the principal owners of an enterprise, e.g. parent companies subscribing to new stocks of their foreign subsidiaries;

-- foreign securities held as part of Canada's official international reserves or by Canadian banks for their own account--those transactions are part of other investment assets;
+- foreign securities held as part of Canada's official international reserves or by Canadian banks for their own account;

 Security transactions are recorded before charges for fees and commissions.
 The value used is the transaction price and the timing of a transaction's recording is generally the settlement or delivery date.